Corporate Policies at Andrews Sykes

 The Andrews Sykes Group has met the UK mandatory requirements of the Energy Savings Opportunity Scheme (ESOS), and has certification to the ISO ISO9001:2015, ISO 14001:2004, OHSAS 18001:2007 and CEMARS (in accordance to ISO 14064-1: 2006) standards.
 In the UAE, the Group has certification to ISO ISO9001:2015.

 It is the policy of the Andrews Sykes Group to provide products and services that fully and consistently meet the requirements of our customers, both now and in the future.
 We are committed to maintaining a certificated Quality Management System that meets the requirements of ISO ISO9001:2015.
-The Company is in the transition period to ISO9001:2015, to be completed early in 2018.
+The Company transitioned to ISO9001:2015, in 2018.

 Objectives and Targets are established to enhance customer satisfaction through the constant improvement of our systems and processes.